V-Sekai/manuals/decisions/20240121-livebook-fedora-install.md

 EOF
 ```

-Make sure that you have the necessary permissions to write to `/etc/systemd/system/`.
+Ensure that you have the necessary permissions to write to `/etc/systemd/system/`.

 After saving the file, reload systemd to apply the changes: